tvcutsem/tvcutsem.github.io/_posts/2025-07-14-parp-depermissioning-web3s-serving-layer.md

 comments: true
 ---

-Over the last few months, with my PhD student [Weihong Wang](https://www.linkedin.com/in/weihongw/) we have been studying issues with Web3's "serving layer" -- the infrastructure that makes data stored on a blockchain accessible to the application layer (aka decentralized apps or "dapps").
+Over the last few months my PhD student [Weihong Wang](https://www.linkedin.com/in/weihongw/) and me have been studying issues with Web3's "serving layer" -- the infrastructure that makes data stored on a blockchain accessible to the application layer (aka decentralized apps or "dapps").
 One of our key findings is that access to major "permissionless" blockchain networks today is, counter-intuitively, quite "permissioned": because of both technical and economical factors, access is mediated by centralized gatekeepers.
 In response, we have designed a new RPC (Remote Procedure Call) protocol to interact with permissionless blockchains that attempts to keep the access "depermissioned", yet without compromising on data integrity or accountability issues that plague the naive use of anonymous public RPC endpoints.

 Our paper on this new RPC protocol recently got accepted at the IEEE International Conference on Distributed Computing Systems ([ICDCS 2025](https://icdcs2025.icdcs.org/)).
 Weihong will present the work in Glasgow next week.
 Here's a link to the [preprint copy](https://arxiv.org/abs/2506.03940) of the paper.
 Read on below for a high-level introduction to the work.